 I am currently a Senior Lecturer in the Law School.
 I obtained an LLB (Hons) degree from UNL, an LLM from the LSE in Criminology and Criminal Justice and a PhD from the LSE for a thesis entitled 'The decision-making process of the criminal division of the Court of Appeal.'
 I have worked as a legal researcher at the Institute of Advanced Legal Studies, the University of Haifa and the LSE, and taught part-time at the LSE for 6 years before joining the University of Westminster in 2003.

 I have a wide range of teaching experience.
 At the LSE, I taught Tort Law, Criminal Law and courses on the English Legal System.
 At Westminster, I have been module leader of a first year skills module entitled Legal Communication and I have also been Module Leader of Criminal Procedure and Evidence which is a third year option module.
 I have also previously taught an international course on Wrongful Convictions at Cleveland-Marshall College of Law, Cleveland State University, Ohio USA where I was a Visiting Professor.
-I have also taught clinical legal education via the University of Westminster Innocence Project where the students investigate alleged miscarriages of justice.
+I have also taught clinical legal education via the University of Westminster Innocence Project where the students investigated alleged miscarriages of justice.

 My main areas of research are criminal appeal systems and processes with particular focus on appeal systems as a mechanism for rectifying miscarriages of justice.
 I am interested in all areas of criminal law and criminal procedure.
 I am currently a member of the Centre for Law, Society and Popular culture at Westminster and I have collaborated with colleagues on various projects with emphasis on the role of criminal law on popular culture.

 I am interested in all aspects of miscarriages of justice and my research on this has included articles on the appeal system in England and Wales with particular emphasis on the difficulties the factually innocent face in overturning their convictions, and the compensation scheme for miscarriages of justice.
 I have co-written articles on Innocence Projects and the Criminal Cases Review Commission and I am currently working on an empirical project on the judgments of the Court of Appeal to further understand its powers and decision-making processes.
-Other current projects include an analysis of fresh evidence appeals, litigants in person at the Court of Appeal, and substituted verdicts at the Court of Appeal.

 I am interested in supervising PhD students in all areas of criminal law, criminal procedure and evidence, and miscarriages of justice.